Dermestes frischii

 Dermestes frischii:

 My longest thriving colony!
 They clean bones very quickly in warm conditions.
-They are on average the biggest species we offer and quite tolerant to salt!
+This species is relatively tolerant of salt.

 Origin: Europe, Belgium.
 In my care since 2017.